glompos21/manet-deployment-suite/README.md

 The configuration file (`/etc/mesh-network/mesh-config.conf`) contains all the parameters needed to set up your mesh network.
 Here's a detailed explanation of each parameter:

+note: the actual mesh-config file should not contain comments.
+The template should be copied from the provided file, not the example below.
 ```conf
 # Network Interface Settings
 MESH_INTERFACE=wlan0         # The wireless interface to use for mesh networking